 - BEST DOUBLE OVEN: LG 7.3 cu. ft.
 Double Oven Electric Range

 - BEST SMART: Samsung 30 in.
 6.3 cu. ft.
-Flex Duo Slide-In Electric
+Flex Duo Electric Range

 - BEST SLIDE-IN: GE 30 in.
 5.3 cu. ft.
 Slide-In Electric Range

-- BEST DUAL FUEL: Cafe 30 in.
-5.7 cu. ft.
-Smart Slide-In Dual Fuel
+- BEST DUAL FUEL: GE Profile 5.7 cu. ft.
+Slide-In Dual Fuel Range

 When shopping for an electric range, it’s important to know the types that are available on the market and what size will fit in your kitchen.
 You also need to familiarize yourself with the oven capabilities these appliances offer as well as the type of cooktop configurations that will work for you.

 Ranges vary in size depending on the type and price point.
-The depth is standard for all ranges in order to match standard kitchen counter depth.
+The depth is standard for all ranges to match standard kitchen counter depth.
 However, the width can vary.
 A standard electric range measures 30 inches wide, which is typically enough space for four to six burners.
 Higher-end chef-style ranges might be 36 inches or greater.
 This style of range offers numerous burners plus a spot for additional cooktops, such as a griddle.

 This makes glass an attractive choice for cooktops.
-The flip side is that they can get buildup that is difficult to remove if not cleaned regularly.
-You also can’t use certain cookware with this type of range, including cast-iron pots and pans, which can scratch or even chip the surface.
+The flip side is that the surface can collect buildup that is difficult to remove if not cleaned regularly.
+Certain cookware cannot be used with this type of range, including cast-iron pots and pans, which can scratch or even chip the surface.

-- Delayed start and stop feature, which allows you to preset times for when the oven turns on and off.
-While this feature may be nice on some occasions, keep in mind that an oven isn’t an appliance you should leave on while not at home.
+- Delayed start and stop features allow the user to preset times for when the oven turns on and off.
+While this feature may be nice on some occasions, keep in mind that an oven isn’t an appliance that should be left on when no one is at home.
 And most foods shouldn’t sit in a cold oven for a long period of time, either.